zama-ai/fhevm/docs/guides/webapp.md

-# How to build a web application
+# Build a web application

 ## Using a template